Randomized measurement protocols for lattice gauge theories: Symmetry-conscious randomization

 If $\alpha$, $\beta$, and $\gamma$ are selected such that $[u_1]$ is drawn from a circular unitary ensemble (CUE)~\cite{brydges2019probing}, $\theta$ and $\phi$ are drawn evenly from $[0,2\pi)$, then \Eq{eq:2qubitbasicgate} is a block-structured unitary acting Haar-randomly on the blocks of equal particle number.\footnote{An overall phase of the $2\times2$ CUE matrix was re-expressed in the 0-, and 2-particle sectors by partially absorbing it into a global phase.} It has the following circuit realization:

 where $\mathcal{U}_{j_1,j_2}(\beta)\equiv \exp\{i\frac{\beta}{2}( \sigma^y_{j_1} \sigma^x_{j_2} - \sigma^x_{j_1} \sigma^y_{j_2})\}$ and $P(x)= \text{diag}(1,\exp\{ix\})$ is the phase gate.

+In line with our general approach, the intuition behind \Eq{eq:circuit} comes from inspecting a particle number conserving Hamiltonian: $\mathcal{U}_{j_1,j_2}(\beta)$ is essentially a hopping term between $j_1$ and $j_2$ with amplitude $\beta/2$, the $z$-rotations before and after are density-density interactions with amplitudes $\alpha/2$ and $\gamma/2$, respectively.
+Together, these generate $SU(2)$ in the 1-particle block.
+The relative phases $\theta$ and $\phi$ are because we wish to embed $U(2)$, not $SU(2)$, and because the 0- and 2- particle blocks should be $U(1)$-randomized.
+(A global phase is irrelevant.)

-Using this basic circuit as a building block, we can construct an ensemble $\mathcal{E}$ of $N_{\mathcal{E}}$ $n$-qubit symmetry-conscious random circuits, as shown in \Fig{fig:particle_number_circuit}, consisting of $\ell$ layers where $n(n-1)/2$ pairs of qubits ($(n-1)(n-2)/2$ if $n$ is odd) are randomly connected by \Eq{eq:2qubitbasicgate}.
+As a first application, we now focus on global randomization, arranging these components into approximate unitary $k$-designs.
+To do so, we construct an ensemble $\mathcal{E}$ of $N_{\mathcal{E}}$ $n$-qubit symmetry-conscious random circuits, as shown in \Fig{fig:particle_number_circuit}, consisting of $\ell$ layers where $n(n-1)/2$ pairs of qubits ($(n-1)(n-2)/2$ if $n$ is odd) are randomly connected by \Eq{eq:2qubitbasicgate}.
+For sufficiently large $\ell$ and $N_{\mathcal{E}}$, this realizes an approximate unitary $k$-design in every symmetry block $s$.